 - Costs associated with referral appointments with off-campus providers

 Charges not covered by the fee may be paid by cash, check, credit card or they can be billed to your student account.
 When charges are billed to a student’s account, we do not disclose the specific services that are being billed; the charges will simply be listed as, “Student health charge.”

 There is no mechanism for Converse to bill your insurance for services rendered at the Wellness Center.
 The fees described above must be paid at the time of the service.
 However, we will provide documentation to individuals who wish to seek insurance reimbursement by contacting their insurance company on their own.

 Please be aware that the student health fees that you pay each semester are NOT insurance.
 We strongly recommend that all students obtain health insurance to help cover the cost of off-campus medical needs such as emergency room visits, hospitalization, ambulance transport, specialty care, complex diagnostic tests, out of area care, or other services that are beyond the scope or hours of operation of the Wellness Center.

-Converse College does not offer health insurance to students.
+Converse University does not offer health insurance to students.
 Domestic (U.S.) students seeking health insurance coverage have the following options: